Concentration

 What can you refer HU student to?

 The HU, through its Student Support Centre (SSC), offers workshops and pathways to students for Learning to Learn, with a special focus on procrastination.
-In the Learning Must Learn training, students receive five one-hour sessions over five weeks.
+In the Learning Must Learn training (in Dutch), students receive five one-hour sessions over five weeks.
 In the guided training, students gain insight into their learning process and attitude, formulate development points and are challenged to experiment with their learning strategies.
 In an online environment with more than 40 videos, students can learn about effective learning strategies, behaviour change and step-by-step protocols to get started themselves.
 Besides concentration, the Learning Must Learn covered: learning strategies, procrastination, focus, brain and learning, speed reading, planning and exam strategies.

 What does the HU offer counsellors about procrastination?